freenas/freenas-docs/userguide/sharing.rst

 `Methods For Fine-Tuning Samba Permissions <https://forums.freenas.org/index.php?threads/methods-for-fine-tuning-samba-permissions.50739/>`__.

 .. warning:: SMB1 is disabled by default for security.
-If legacy clients are unable to connect to the share, open :ref:`Shell`, type :command:`sysctl freenas.services.smb.config.server_min_protocol=NT1`, then restart the :ref:`SMB` service.
-If legacy clients can then connect to the share, the change can be made permanent by going to :ref:`Tunables`, creating a tunable with a :guilabel:`Variable` of *freenas.services.smb.config.server_min_protocol*, a :guilabel:`Value` of *NT1*, and a :guilabel:`Type` of *Sysctl*.
+If legacy clients are unable to connect to the share, go to :menuselection:`Services --> SMB Configure`, set :guilabel:`Enable SMB1 support`, and restart the SMB service.

 :numref:`Figure %s <adding_smb_share_fig>`